Alula Beach

 Alula Beach, Big Island

-Alula Beach (view panorama)×, located at the entrance to Honokohau Harbor, is a secluded cove with a small white-sand beach dotted with pieces of black lava rock.
-During times of calm waters, the snorkeling conditions are excellent here.
-The beach is a popular take-off point for offshore divers and snorkelers.
+Alula Beach, located at the entrance to Honokohau Harbor, is a secluded cove with a small white-sand beach dotted with pieces of black lava rock.
+During times of calm water, the snorkeling conditions are excellent here.
+The beach is a popular takeoff point for offshore divers and snorkelers.

 At the far side, you will find dark rock walls that plunge 45 feet (13.7 m) into the water, creating a natural shelter for the colorful fish that inhabit the area.
 These walls also shield the beach from the tides, making it calmer for swimmers and paddlers.

-Alula Beach is part of the Kalolo-Honokohau National Historic Park, a 1160-acre (4.7 sq. km) preserve dedicated to Hawaiian culture and history.
+Alula Beach is part of Kaloko-Honokohau National Historical Park, a 1,160-acre (4.7 sq. km) preserve dedicated to Hawaiian culture and history.
 On the way to the beach, you will come across old stone houses, a heiau (an ancient Hawaiian temple) and other small beaches.
-Most visitors actually explore the park before settling on the beach.
+Many visitors explore the park before settling on the beach.

 Frequently Asked Questions